cldf-datasets/gramadapt/rationale/BI.md

-The Focus Group language The Focus Group language
+- The Focus Group language

-The Neighbour Group language The Neighbour Group language
+- The Neighbour Group language

-Some other language Some other language
+- Some other language

-This is highly contextualThis is highly contextual
+- This is highly contextual